Ron Carlivati

 Ronald David Carlivati (born November 25, 1968) is an American screenwriter.
 He is best known for his tenures as head writer on the ABC Daytime soap operas One Life to Live and General Hospital.
-He is currently serving a position as head writer for the NBC Daytime soap opera Days of Our Lives.
+He served as head writer for the Peacock soap opera Days of Our Lives until his departure in July 2024.

 Career

 It was announced in the February 27, 2007, edition of Soap Opera Digest that Carlivati was promoted to Co-Head Writer of One Life to Live alongside Dena Higley.
 On June 4, 2007, Frank Valentini announced that Carlivati would be promoted to head writer effective immediately.
 The first episode with Carlivati as Head Writer aired September 11, 2007.

 Due to One Life to Lives cancellation on ABC, and later the show's abandoned transition to online distribution via production company Prospect Park, it was announced on December 1, 2011, that Carlivati would be taking over as head-writer on ABC's one remaining soap, General Hospital effective January 9, 2012.
 The first episode with Carlivati as head writer aired February 21, 2012.